Washington, DC Hospital Negligence Lawyer

 Once litigation starts, both parties will go through the discovery phase.
 During this step, they will investigate one another’s claims and defenses.
 The attorneys may request documents and send interrogatories to each other.

-Depositions often occur during the discovery.
-In a deposition, lawyers ask questions to the plaintiff, defendant, and any witnesses.
+Depositions often occur during discovery.
+In a deposition, lawyers ask the plaintiff, defendant, and witnesses questions.
 The process may last over a year, depending on the court’s deadlines.
-One side might not be happy with the other’s responses, and the attorney may file a motion for further responses to a judge.
+One side might not be happy with the other’s responses, and the attorney may file a motion for further responses with a judge.
 The action can happen multiple times.

 Negotiation